Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Steady states

-When a TLS interacts with the composite environment (Figs.~\ref{fig:steady-states}(a), \ref{fig:steady-states}(b)), the difference between stationary states of a TLS in the bath and in the stochastic field comes into play.
-Actually, the difference arises from the dependence of the stationary states on the bath temperature and the observation that a TLS in the stochastic field environment (the bath is absent) has the same stationary state as in the HT-Drude bath environment (the stochastic field is absent) of the infinite temperature.
-Let us take frequency cut-offs of all the random processes constituting the stochastic field equal and change them simultaneously ($\gamma_{\nu}=\gamma_F$ for all $\nu$).
-Then, at the beginning, when the stochastic field frequency cut-off is zero $\gamma_F=0$, a growth of the frequency cut-off lead to an increase of the field contribution and an increase of the excited state probability of the stationary state, because the infinite-temperature steady state lies higher, then we reach the maximum, and after it the effect of a growth of the frequency cut-off is opposite (Fig.~\ref{fig:steady-states}(a)).
+When the TLS interacts with the joint environment, we observe the interplay between decoherence channels corresponding to the subenvironments (Figs.~\ref{fig:steady-states}(a), \ref{fig:steady-states}(b)).
+Let us take frequency cutoffs of all the random processes constituting the stochastic field equal and change them simultaneously ($\gamma_{\nu}=\gamma_F$ for all $\nu$).
+In the beginning, when the stochastic field frequency cutoff $\gamma_F$ is zero, an increase of $\gamma_F$ causes an increase of the field contribution and an increase of the excited state probability of the steady state, because the steady state in the infinite temperature HT-Drude bath lies higher.
+Then we reach the maximum, and after it an increase of $\gamma_F$ leads to a decrease of the stochastic field contribution and a decrease of the TLS exited state population in the steady state (Fig.~\ref{fig:steady-states}(a)).
 In case of the RWA coupling with the bath the overall impact of the stochastic field is greater and makes the stationary states lie above the ones of the non-RWA case.
-In comparison, when the stochastic field is off, the RWA steady states lie below (Fig.~\ref{fig:steady-states}(c)).
-The Markovian approximation (\ref{markovian-me}) tends to wrongly overestimate the field contribution for small frequency cut-offs and to give more rapid decrease for bigger cut-offs, with no maximum in between, because the line starts from the infinite-temperature steady state.
-If we change the roles of the stochastic field and the bath and start manipulating the frequency cut-off of the bath instead, we obtain the inverted picture, with the infinite-temperature steady state at $\gamma_B=0$, then a minimum, and a region of constant growth after it.
+By comparison, when the stochastic field is off, the RWA steady states are located below (Fig.~\ref{fig:steady-states}(c)).
+The Markovian approximation (\ref{markovian-me}) tends to wrongly overestimate the field contribution for small frequency cutoffs and gives more rapid decrease for bigger cutoffs, with no maximum in between, because the line starts from the steady state in the stochastic field environment.
+If we change the roles of the stochastic field and the bath and start manipulating the frequency cutoff of the bath $\gamma_B$, we obtain the inverted picture: no contribution of the bath at $\gamma_B=0$, followed by a minimum, and a region of constant growth after it.